 A Day of Reckoning

-Like so many affairs of their kind, the Harlem riot followed an isolated incident that in quieter times would have passed almost unnoticed.
+Like so many riots of the 1960s, the Harlem riot followed an isolated incident that in quieter times would have passed almost unnoticed.
 It took place on Thursday, July 16th in Manhattan's

 predominantly white East 70s.
 For reasons now lost in a tangle of differing tales, a white apartment superintendent turned his hose on black youths who were loitering on the buildings front steps and refused to move.
-The kids threw bottles and garbage can lids at the man and 15 years old James Powell chased him into a building.
+The kids threw bottles and garbage can lids at the man and 15 year old James Powell chased him into a building.
 The ruckus caught the attention of off duty NYPD Lieutenant Thomas Gilligan who quickly found himself face to face with the knife wielding Powell.
 After being slashed on the forearm, Gilligan drew his revolver and took aim, warning Powell one last time.
-When the boy persisted, Gilligan fired, killing the boy.
+When Powell lunged again, Gilligan fired, killing Powell.

 To many, it seemed incredible that Gilligan, a 16 year veteran, could not